 Larger employers may provide an expected call coverage schedule (e.g., one night every eight and one weekend per month).
 These schedules will rarely be firm commitments.
 However, sometimes the employer will be willing to stipulate that call coverage will not exceed some limit (e.g., one night in four or two weekends per month).

 The Medical Group Management Association (MGMA) publishes benchmarks for call coverage in various specialties.
 These benchmarks provide information on unpaid call coverage hours per week, as well as hourly, daily, and annual compensation for call coverage.
 Citing the MGMA benchmarks in a physician employment agreement review can be very helpful in negotiating a fair physician employment agreement.
-If call coverage isn’t specified, or if call coverage appears to be more than the median unpaid weekly hours, I always cite the benchmarks and request additional compensation for call coverage beyond median when I review and negotiate physician employment contracts.
+If call coverage isn’t specified, or if call coverage appears to be more than the median unpaid weekly hours, I always cite the benchmarks and request additional compensation for call coverage beyond median when I perform a physician contract review and MGMA compensation analysis.